Developer Guide: Training Loop and Progress Tracking

 Step Counting Logic

-• The train_one_epoch function maintains a local current_step variable that accurately reflects the optimizer step within the epoch loop.
+train_one_epochfunction maintains a localcurrent_stepvariable that accurately reflects the optimizer step within the epoch loop. - Crucially, this local

 This separation ensures that schedule decisions during an epoch use the correct, up-to-date step count, while the TrainingProgress object maintains the overall progress for checkpointing and epoch-boundary decisions.